Nitish950/Predictive-analysis-of-Netflix-stock-data/README.md

 * Data Exploration
 * Using RNN and LSTM
 * Creating train and test dataset
-* Fitting the training data to the modeled regressions
+* Fitting the training data to the modeled regressions (Linear Regression and RandomForestRegression)

-We can see the fluctuation in the real stock price while our model also predicted a similar trend in the stock price.
+In the end, we can see the fluctuation in the real stock price while our model also predicted a similar trend in the stock price.
 This clearly shows how powerful LSTMs are for analyzing time series and sequential data.